cran-task-views/MixedModels/MixedModels.md

 - `r pkg("blme")` wraps `r pkg("lme4", priority = "core")` to add prior distributions.
 - [INLA](https://www.r-inla.org) provides a wide range of latent models (especially for spatial estimation), priors, and distributions.
    - `r pkg("inlabru")` facilitates spatial modeling using integrated nested Laplace approximation via the R-INLA package.
-Additionally, extends the GAM-like model class to more general nonlinear predictor expressions, and implements a log Gaussian Cox process likelihood for modeling univariate and spatial point processes based on ecological survey data.
+Additionally, extends the GAM-like model class to more general nonlinear predictor expressions and implements a log-Gaussian Cox process likelihood for modeling univariate and spatial point processes based on ecological survey data.
    - `r github("inbo/inlatools")` provides tools to set sensible priors and check the dispersion and distribution of INLA models.

 #### Nonlinear mixed models